logo

 It was then flown from Adelaide to Perth on 21-22 November as part of its route to the UK.
 This was the first time that covers carrying special New Zealand airmail stamps had been flown on this service.

-The cover is correctly rated at 6d made up of 2d ordinary postage (the surface rate had been increased to 2d in March 1931) while the airmail rate via Adelaide - Perth to England was 4d per ½ oz.
+The cover is correctly rated at 6d made up of 2d ordinary postage (the surface rate had been increased to 2d on 25 February 1931 [6]) while the airmail rate via Adelaide - Perth to England was 4d per ½ oz.
 Covers addressed to Western Australia cost only an extra 3d per ½ oz. airmail.

 nov 11